Realistic Full-Body Anonymization with Surface-Guided GANs: Method

-Supervising the discriminator by teaching it to predict conditional information (instead of inputting it), is known to improve image quality and training stability \cite{schonfeld2020oasis,odena2017conditional}.
-Motivated by the effectiveness of semantic supervision \cite{schonfeld2020oasis}, we propose a similar objective for surface embeddings.
+Supervising the discriminator by teaching it to predict conditional information (instead of inputting it), is known to improve image quality and training stability \cite{odena2017conditional,schonfeld2020oasis}.
+We propose a similar objective for surface embeddings.

 We formulate the surface embedding prediction as a regression task.
-We extend the discriminator with a FPN-head that outputs a continuous embedding for each pixel; $\hat{e}_i$.
-Then, along with the adversarial objective, the discriminator optimizes a masked version of the smooth $L_1$ loss \cite{Girshick_2015};
+We extend the discriminator with an FPN-head that outputs a continuous embedding for each pixel; $\hat{e}_i$.
+Along with the adversarial objective, the discriminator optimizes a masked version of the smooth $L_1$ loss \cite{Girshick_2015};

 Similarly, the generator objective is extended with the regression loss with respect to the generated image.
-Unlike the original CSE loss \cite{neverova2020cse}, this objective is simpler as we assume a fixed embedding $e$ which is learned in beforehand.
+Unlike the original CSE loss \cite{neverova2020cse}, our objective is simpler as we assume a fixed embedding $e$ which is learned in advance.

 Discriminator surface supervision explicitly encourages the discriminator to learn pixel-to-surface correspondences.
 This yields a discriminator that provides highly detailed gradient signals to the generator, which considerably improves image quality.
 In comparison to semantic-based supervision \cite{schonfeld2020oasis}, surface-supervision provides higher-fidelity feedback without relying on pre-defined semantic regions.
-Finally, we found that additionally predicting "real" and "fake" areas (as in OASIS \cite{schonfeld2020oasis}) negatively affects training stability, and that a FPN-head is more stable to train compared to a U-Net \cite{ronneberger2015u} architecture (as used in \cite{schonfeld2020oasis}).
+Finally, we found that additionally predicting "real" and "fake" areas (as in OASIS \cite{schonfeld2020oasis}) negatively affects training stability and that a FPN-head is more stable to train compared to a U-Net \cite{ronneberger2015u} architecture (as used in \cite{schonfeld2020oasis}).